 EXPLORE Inland State Parks Our region is home to more than a dozen pristine state parks.
 Camping spots are reserved as quickly as the dust settling from the last visitor trailing out.
 These well-preserved sites allow visitors to see the wilds of Florida the way it was intended.
 Three Rivers State Park sits on the largest reservoir lake in the region, Lake Seminole.
 The Chattahoochee and Flint Rivers form an anglers haven.
 It is located north of Sneads.
 Not only is it perfect for fishing, where bream and bass are specialties, but it is the backwater vibe that grabs attention.
 Keep an eye out for a rare fox squirrel, bald eagles, and alligator sightings.
 Down from Three Rivers State Park on the east bank of the Apalachicola River, is a picturesque hidden state park, Torreya State Park.
-The park boasts excellent trails with impressive elevation and scenic views on the Apalachicola River.
+This large park has more than 13,000 acres of hily terrain, civil war historic markers, and camping spots.
+The canopied hiking trails offer impressive elevation, and scenic views of limestone bluffs Florida's longest river, on the Apalachicola River.
 It is quiet, pristine, and well worth the windy drive.
 A rare evergreen tree that grows on the unusually high bluffs near the river gives this park its name.
 It is a nutmeg that could be disguised as a Christmas tree.
 The locals in nearby Bristol call it a "torry-yuh" but most visitors call it "tor-a-yah."
 Whatever the case, the sights from the lofty banks of the Apalachicola are spectacular.
-Check the website floridastateparks.org for the status of trail openings due to Hurricane Michael damage in October 2018.
-The camp sites are open.
-The plantation style Gregory House, built in the 1840s, was moved across the water from Jackson County.
-It is up and running and offers tours.
+The plantation style Gregory House was built in the 1840s across the river in Jackson County.
+It was later moved to its current location and offers tours.